-If you want to use the PS5 DualSense controller on a PC to play your favorite games, it’s relatively easy to do so.
+If you've ever wanted to use a PS5 DualSense controller on a PC to play your favorite games, it’s relatively easy to do so.
 Though the benefits of using mouse and keyboard are clear, particularly in FPS games, there are some genres that just play better with a controller, and Sony's pad is a great option.

 The controller works both wired and wirelessly if your PC supports Bluetooth, and you’ll need a USB-C to USB-A lead if you plan on using the controller wired.
 If your PC has a USB-C input, you can also use a USB-C to USB-C lead.

 If you do use your PS5 DualSense controller on PC, it’s important to remember that the adaptive triggers won’t be utilized when playing the vast majority of PC games.
 However, Metro Exodus: Enhanced Edition recently received an update that added full support for the DualSense controller's adaptive triggers and haptic feedback, which suggests we could see more games take advantage of the DualSense controller's unique features in the future.

 Steam has recently received a small update that allows players to customize the DualSense controller's LED light, which adds some extra functionality.
 You can either enable, disable, or only illuminate it when multiple controllers are connected.
 We're still waiting to see if the controller's haptics and adaptive triggers will eventually be supported, though.

 Note that the controller's 3.5mm audio jack isn't currently supported on PC, so you’ll have to plug your headphones directly into your computer or use a pair of wireless headphones instead.
 Still, if you're interested in using Sony's pad, here’s how to use the PS5 DualSense controller on a PC.